Bosch says board member Bernd Bohr to leave end-June

-FRANKFURT Automotive supply and engineering company Robert Bosch GmbH ROBG.UL on Friday said Bernd Bohr, board member responsible for the car parts division, will leave the manufacturing conglomerate effective end of June.
+FRANKFURT, March 22 Automotive supply and engineering company Robert Bosch GmbH on Friday said Bernd Bohr, board member responsible for the car parts division, will leave the manufacturing conglomerate effective end of June.

 Bohr was once a candidate to become chief executive but Volkmar Denner, the head of research and engineering, took the top job in July.